 Visiting India is like visiting a mini continent.
 Divided into states and union territories, Indian states are like countries with their own distinct language, culture, and cuisine.
 The geographical diversity of the country is also mind-boggling.

 India is one of the few countries in the world with a diverse geographical landscape.
-The north and the north-eastern parts are covered by the Himalayan mountains.
-The western and southern territories are bounded by the Indian Ocean, Arabian Sea and the Bay of Bengal.
+The Himalayan mountains cover the north and the north-eastern parts.
+The western and southern territories are bounded by the Indian Ocean, Arabian Sea, and Bengal Bay.
 The north-western part of the country is covered by the vast Thar Desert and the great salt marsh known as the Rann of Kutch.

 The landscape is dotted with traditional wooden houses with rich and intricate decorations, Buddhist monasteries, and ancient castles are known as dzongs.
 With more than half of its surface area covered by forests, Bhutan is the only country in the world that is carbon negative.